Your Ultimate Guide to Belgium: Brussels, Bruges, & Antwerp

 2. European Parliament

-There’s not much there, but it’s cool to say you’ve been to where so many EU decisions are made!
+There’s not much to do or see in the surrounding vicinity of the European Parliament, but it’s cool to say you’ve been to where so many EU decisions are made!

 Outside of the EU Parliament Building; January 2018